Insurance is a trust business. When someone recommends their agent to a friend, they’re putting their name behind it. That’s worth more than any ad.

 • What rewards would motivate them to share with peers, friends, or family members?
 This helps you choose referral rewards your current clients would be motivated to earn.

-Know the laws that govern insurance referrals in your area
+Know the laws in your area

 Your insurance agency’s referral program can be affected by laws specific to your area.